 By using an e-commerce integration, you can connect your store to your email marketing.

 All your customer information and purchase history data will be automatically synced, making it easy for you to maintain an up-to-date address book.

 With this customer information, you’re also able to send targeted campaigns based on your customer’s needs.

-As for templates, most email software offer ready-made templates to copy, adapt and use for your own e-commerce newsletter.
+As for templates, most email service providers offer ready-made templates to copy, adapt and use for your own e-commerce newsletter.
 This is a great foundation to start with, as you only need to tweak the colors, images and text.

 At MailerLite, we have many e-commerce templates that our customers can quickly adapt and send out.
 After you’ve signed up for a free account, you’ll find them in the Template Gallery when creating a new email campaign.

 Stay with us to learn which email campaigns will help your e-commerce business grow in different stages of the customer journey.

 Would you ask someone on a date before knowing their name?
 Hopefully not!
 You want to learn more about them and build interest before you go in for the sales pitch.